lindo001/Zoe-s-I.D.E.A/README.md

 - ~~Be able to interact with some apps - open apps like intellij~~
 - [x] Be able to fetch data from the internet using rss feed
 - [x] Be able to download videos from Youtube
+- [x] Be able to view and add events to your Calender
+- [ ] Be able to upload and and dowload to your google drive
+- [ ] Complete the recall tree and upload

 ## Currently Supports
     Linux

+## Known Issues
+- Non that I'm aware of.
+- If you find any bugs please email or post on Issue Board